The A to Z of Music and Spirit: a user's guide

 1) Music, Being, and the Spaces Between (includes the original ABC recordings of all the musical interludes).

-2) a quasi music/theatre work involving choir and chamber ensemble.
+2) a quasi music/theatre work involving choir and chamber ensemble: The A to Z of Music and Spirit: a user's guide.

 The choral/music theatre version was premiered in 2015 at St Ignatius Church, Toowong, Brisbane by Vocal Manoeuvres directed by Alison Rogers.